Flavor & Ingredient Tips

 -

-In a separate bowl, lightly beat the egg, then mix in milk, maple syrup or honey, and vanilla extract until smooth.
+In a separate bowl, whisk the egg, milk, maple syrup or honey, and vanilla extract until smooth.

 -

-Pour the wet ingredients into the dry ingredients and gently stir with a spoon until just combined.
-Avoid overmixing; some lumps are normal for tender waffles.
+Pour the wet ingredients into the dry ingredients and stir gently until just combined.
+A few small lumps are fine and help keep the waffles tender.

 -

-Lightly grease the heated waffle iron with cooking spray or oil to prevent sticking.
+Lightly grease the hot waffle iron with cooking spray or neutral oil.

 -

-Pour enough batter to cover the waffle grid (about 1/3 to 1/2 cup depending on waffle iron size).
+Add enough batter to fill the waffle grid without overflowing, usually about 1/3 to 1/2 cup depending on your waffle iron.

 -